-Information about the Nominees for Director and Other Directors director biographies included in this proxy statement includes the Company, Barings Capital Investment Corporation ("BCIC") (a non-listed business development company), Barings Private Credit Corporation ("BPCC") (a perpetually offered non-listed business development company), Barings Global Short Duration High Yield Fund (a closed-end fund), Barings Corporate Investors (a closed-end fund), Barings Participation Investors (a closed-end fund), and Barings Private Equity Opportunities and Commitments Fund ("PEOC") (a non-diversified, closed-end management investment company).
+Information about the Nominees for Director and Other Directors director biographies included in this proxy statement includes the Company, Barings Capital Investment Corporation ("BCIC") (a non-listed business development company), Barings Private Credit Corporation ("BPCC") (a perpetually offered non-listed business development company), Barings Global Short Duration High Yield Fund (a closed-end fund), Barings Corporate Investors (a closed-end fund), and Barings Participation Investors (a closed-end fund).
 The director information in the following chart is organized by class and, within each class, by "Interested Directors" and "Non-Interested Directors."
 "Interested Directors" are "interested persons," as defined in Section 2(a)(19) of the 1940 Act, of the Company.